What is a self-managed abortion?

 How to keep safe

-If you go to a hospital or other healthcare facility, do not tell anyone that you took the pills.
-There is no way for anyone to know you took the pills.
-Tell them you think you are having a miscarriage.
-Miscarriages are common and occur naturally.
+For this reason, if you go to a hospital or other healthcare facility, don’t tell anyone that you took the pills.
+There is no way for them to know.
+Say you had a positive pregnancy test and you think you’re having a miscarriage.
+Miscarriages are common!
+Medical providers can safely and effectively care for you without knowing you used the pills.

 • Use the Signal app for communications—especially with your Support Team member, but also with anyone involved in your situation.